mertseyit/mertseyit/README.md

 # 💫 About Me:
-I'm currentl student at KSBU<br>I'm interested in Web Designed
+I'm currently student at KSBU<br>I'm interested in Web Designed

 ## 🌐 Socials: